Q: Why eat BUFF?

 Q: Is the meat in the BUFF sticks from Big Rock Bison?

 A: We wish we could say yes, but at this point we have created a product with a demand that outweighs the supply available.
-We work closely with the most well established and top notch bison supplier in Alberta to supply the bison used in BUFF as well as an Ontario Beef farm that supplies the beef used.
+We work closely with the most well established and top notch bison supplier in Saskatchewan to supply the bison used in BUFF as well as an Ontario Beef farm that supplies the beef used.
 When bison herds in Ontario get to sustainable point where we can use 100% grass fed bison exclusively we will.
 Until then we seek to use the absolute best ingredients possible to create the nutritional power house that is BUFF.

 Q: Can i order your Big Rock Bison online?